Adelaide Metro: Fares and tickets

 The Adelaide Metro ticketing system is multi-modal, meaning that one ticket can be used to transfer between trains, trams and buses, regardless of the service provider.

-In September 1987, the Metroticket system developed by Crouzet was introduced.
-This used magnetic strip technology.
-In 2010, a contract to introduce the metroCARD smartcard ticketing system was awarded to Affiliated Computer Services.
-It was rolled out in November 2012.
-The older system was phased out in 2015.
+In September 1987, the Metroticket system was introduced.
+Developed by Crouzet, the system used magnetic strip technology.
+In 2015, multiple trip tickets were discontinued.
+In 2026, single trip tickets were discontinued, along with the rest of the system.